ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-16-docker-commit-export-import-save-load-commands/README.md

 docker image ls
 ```

-- Run new container from `commit-image` and check that there is `myfile` file.
+- Run a new container from `commit-image` and check that there is `myfile` file.

 ```bash
 docker run --name newcommit-con -it commit-image